nazmi038/Mohamad-Nazmi-1811239/README.md

 # Mohamad-Nazmi-1811239

-Home page is the only right html. two of them were php and java script.
+The two of them were php and java script.